Paxino Test Overview

 What does a positive Paxino Test mean?

-Pain in the area of AC joint with this technique is considered a positive test and may indicate joint degeneration.
+Pain in the area of acromioclavicular joint with this technique is considered a positive test and may indicate joint degeneration.

 See Also: Ac Joint Arthritis